ScarlettDixon/6-Personal-Code/README.md

 They include:
 ##### Checksum -
 Used when downloading software with a checksum as security, takes checksum and file and compares them.
-##### NaorGa -
+##### TextEditorChoice -
-Uses dmenu to allow a user to choose whether to use Nano or gedit when editing.
+Uses dmenu to allow a user to choose which text editor to use (nano, gedit, vscode) when editing.
 ##### Printstart -
 Starts and stops the printer service as that can be a good foothold into the system if left open.
 ##### ScreenSwap -